MicrosoftDocs/dynamics365smb-docs/business-central/sales-how-register-new-customers.md

 ## Adding new customers

 You can add new customers manually, by filling out the fields on the **Customer Card** page, or you can use templates that contain predefined information.
-For example, you can create a templates for different types of customer profiles.
+For example, you can create templates for different types of customer profiles.
 Using templates saves time when adding new customers, and helps ensure that the information is correct each time.
 If you create templates for more than one type of customer, you can choose the template to use when you add a customer.
-If you create only one template it will be used for all new customers.
+If you create only one template, it will be used for all new customers.
 After you create a template, you can use the **Apply Template** action to apply it to one or more selected customers.
 To create a template, you fill in the information that you want to reuse on the Customer Card page, and then save it as a template.
 For more information, see [To save the customer card as a template](sales-how-register-new-customers.md#to-save-the-customer-card-as-a-template)

 > [!TIP]
 > It can be helpful to personalize the **Customer Template** page when you create a template.
 For example, you might want to add the **Credit Limit** field to a template.
 For more information, see [Personalize Your Workspace](/dynamics365/business-central/ui-personalization-user#to-start-personalizing-a-page-through-the-personalizing-banner).